For Faculty & Staff

 When you request a GPS session, we will ask to meet with you to talk about your goals, your students' needs, the assignment, options for meaningful peer support, and logistics.

 We ask for ample weeks notice for all GPS sessions so that we can schedule staff members for prep and planning work.
 Requests received by the first Friday in any given quarter will be given priority.
-GPS session can be scheduled for Weeks 4–9 (September 29–Noveber 7).
+This Spring Quarter, GPS sessions can be scheduled from approximately weeks 4-9.
+If you are hoping for support earlier in the quarter, please consider setting up a round of required / incenvitized appointments, which can begin as early as week 2, instead.

-We can identify, curate, and collaborate on creating writing resources for a specific assignment, genre, concept, or strategy for you to share with your students.
+We are happy to identify, curate, and collaborate on creating writing resources for a specific assignment, genre, concept, or strategy for you to share with your students.

 We generally ask for three days notice to identify and share existing resources; we ask for two weeks notice to create new resources.